citp/privacy-policy-historical/d/dj/dji/djintelligence.com.md

   * DJ Intelligence displays targeted advertisements based on personal information.
 Advertisers (including ad serving companies) may assume that people who interact with, view, or click on targeted ads meet the targeting criteria - for example, women ages 18-24 from a particular geographic area.
     * DJ Intelligence does not provide any personal information to the advertiser when you interact with or view a targeted ad.
 However, by interacting with or viewing an ad you are consenting to the possibility that the advertiser will make the assumption that you meet the targeting criteria used to display the ad.
     * DJ Intelligence advertisers include financial service providers (such as banks, insurance agents, stock brokers and mortgage lenders) and non-financial companies (such as stores, airlines, and software companies).
   * DJ Intelligence does reserve the right at our discretion only to publicly list companies that are subscribers to our service in the form of company name and state/province, country.
+At our sole discretion, we may also from time to time list the subscriber website URL to show as an example to prospective/current subscribers.
+  * DJ Intelligence does reserve the right to compile anonymous subscriber and end-user information in the form of statistical information, such as, but not limited to, the Top 200 song list or date availability checks.
+This does not include personally identifiable information.

 **Cookies**